mikeoborotov/long-number-lib/README.md

 ### General benchmark info

-You can run benchmarks for other functions and operators of LNL and with more specific benchmark parameters.
+You can also run benchmarks for other functions and operators of LNL with more specific benchmark parameters.
 For more information see the [run benchmarks](#run-benchmarks) section.

 [:arrow_up: Back to contents](#contents)